bassrehab/bassrehab.github.io/_posts/2024-11-18-end-of-data-warehouses.md

 3. **Load**: Aggregated datasets are loaded alongside real-time views, enabling hybrid analytics.
 4. **Contextualize**: Path-awareness and causality are embedded into both reports and models, enhancing decision-making.

-<br><br>

-You're right.
-I didn't push the boundaries of thought enough.
-Let me rethink this more critically, addressing **how traditional DWH principles must fundamentally shift**—not just adapt superficially—to meet the demands of modern data systems like **Dynamic Context Engines (DCEs)** and **ETLC** principles.
-Here's a sharper, more thorough exploration:

 <br>

 ---